Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 I have written two different patterns here: one for two colours and one for a single colour.
 Use whichever pattern you prefer.

 The pattern here is for just the ears, but I have included resources on how to crochet a headband or hat as well.

 If you would like to make a Hello Kitty hat, scroll down to learn how to make a bow!

 You'll want to start your project by crocheting either a headband or a hat.
 This is a pretty basic thing, so I haven't included a pattern—but if you don't feel comfortable doing this on your own, here are some video tutorials to teach you how!

 Crochet Headband (Baby to Adult)

 This first pattern is for those who want to make more realistic cat ears with an inner ear/skin colour and an outer fur colour.
 This pattern also works for wolf or fox ears too, if you use the right colours.

-It is made up of 4 triangles--2 for each ear, an inner ear colour and an outer ear colour.
+It is made up of four triangles: two for each ear, an inner ear colour and an outer ear colour.